 - A middle school REACH Scholar must maintain a Cumulative GPA of 2.5 or better as calculated by the School System;

-- A high school REACH Scholar must maintain a Secondary Cumulative GPA of 2.5 or better as calculated by GSFA/GSFC in the same manner as the high school grade point average for initial HOPE Scholarship eligibility (see how the HOPE GPA is calculated); and,
+- A high school REACH Scholar must maintain a HOPE-Calculated GPA of 2.5 or better (see how the HOPE GPA is calculated)

 - Remain drug and alcohol-free.

 - Meet with his/her assigned REACH mentor for a minimum of eight times per semester.

 - Meet with his/her assigned REACH academic coach for a minimum of four times per semester.